 Property Damage Coverage

 If your window cleaners company or one of the company employees damages a customer’s property, your company will have to pay for those repairs.
 The property damages portion of your window cleaners general liability insurance is designed to protect you from having to pay those expenses when accidents happen.
-If, for example, one of your window cleaners accidentally cracks a window that he’s cleaning, property damages will pay to have that window replaced.
+If, for example, one of your window cleaners accidentally drops heavy items and damages an expensive hardwood floor, property damages will pay to have that floor repaired or replaced.

 Products and Completed Operations Coverage